tikoflano/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 This will create disk image files that could be examined for example by using the **guestfish** tool (see http://libguestfs.org/guestfish.1.html).
-This tool can also extract single files from the disk image.
+This tool can also be used to extract single files from the disk image.

 .. _sdPlugins: